BiomedSciAI/fuse-med-ml/README.md

 A software design achieving those goals, provides many advantages, making it, in general, a great framework for deep-learning research and development in medical imaging:
 * **Rapid development** -

-  Requires implementing only minimal scope of code to get up and running a fully-featured pipeline, including caching, augmentation, monitoring, logging, and many more.
+  Requires implementing only minimal scope of code to get up and running fully-featured pipeline, including caching, augmentation, monitoring, logging, and many more.
   Common generic implementation of most components in the pipeline is provided and only specific components such as data extractor are expected to be implemented by the user.
 * **Flexible, customizable, and scalable** -